March 27, 2019 Commercial Fire Safety Glass: Is It a Hot Commodity for Architects in 2019?

 A Great Fire Safety Plan Consists of 3 Main Elements

-In a fire emergency, every second counts.
+In a fire emergency, every second count.
 Detection gadgets are activated in the incidence of fire and act as a red flag to suggest that the indoor temperatures have risen above the accepted average, indicating a possibility of risk.
 They serve to warn occupants of the dangers close at hand.
 One of the most common detection devices is fire alarms, which include sensitive machinery that can even detect spot-type heat spikes and consequently trigger the alarm.

 Once the fire is detected, it’s time for your safety plan to spring into action.
 Suppression devices are instrumental in diffusing the threat as effectively as possible.
 These run the gamut from fire extinguishers to sprinklers, with the latter being automatically activated when it senses a temperature spike.

 In many cases, simply having the above two tactics in place isn’t enough.
 There’s one major component that your fire safety plan is missing.

 The best firefighter is resistive fire-rated safety glass.
 It does the often overlooked and unbelievably important job of compartmentalizing the fire, smoke, and radiant heat and keeping damages to a minimum.